The shareholder of a Georgian subsidiary

 The advantages of a subsidiary in Georgia

 The subsidiary provides certain advantages, but the decision of opening either a subsidiary, either a branch office should be based on a set of factors and more importantly, on the business plans the mother company has when expanding in this country.
-Although the branch is easier to set up and it becomes operational in a shorter amount of time, the subsidiary can be seen as a more risk-free business structure because the assets owned by the parent company will not be at risk if bankruptcy occurs.
+Investors must know that the registration of a branch office is simpler and it thus, can be completed in a shorter period of time.

 is also a preferred